amberiitd/codemon/README.md

 - Past test records: Past test results are saved for users and can be accessed from the dashboard.

+- Resposive UI: user can code using their Mobile as well as computers.

+- Themed UI: User can toggle app theme ("light" or "dark") as per the preference.

 ## How to Get Started
 - Clone the git repository using `git clone https://github.com/amberiitd/codemon.git`